 During Better World Day in early May, students exhibited work from their learning expeditions during celebrations of their learning.
-To develop their stories, seventh graders shared the impact of how our many cultures cross and shape the country; and gained podcast development skills through partnerships with the Ohio Historical Society, WOSU, and Musicology Recording Studios.
+All grade levels participate and celebrate this work in partnership with a wide range of community organizations and experts.
+In particular, seventh graders shared the impact of how our many cultures have crossed and shaped the country and gained podcast development skills through partnerships with the Ohio Historical Society, WOSU, and Musicology Recording Studios.